prasanganath/Algorithm/README.md

-This repo using for discribe all algorithms.
+This repositary discribe all algorithms.